andyquin33/insurance-rules-testing-and-premium-validation/README.md

 This project gave me hands-on practice with:

 - Excel Tables and structured references
-- `CHOOSE` and random-number formulas to create synthetic test cases
+- `CHOOSE` and random-number formulas to create test cases
 - `XLOOKUP`, `VLOOKUP`, and `INDEX/MATCH` to retrieve rates and rating factors
 - `IF` formulas for factor applicability
 - Conditional formatting to make passed and failed tests easy to identify